louis-lau/DuckyPanel/README.md

 __NOTE:__ This project is still a work in progress.
 You can already check it out if you're curious, but I can't guarantee it will work out for you.
 # DuckyPanel

 Duckypanel is a domain admin level control panel for the modern [WildDuck email server](https://wildduck.email/).
 DuckyPanel is _just_ an Angular frontend project.
 It uses the [DuckyAPI REST API](https://github.com/louis-lau/DuckyAPI) as the backend.
-Later on there will be a way to set the DuckyAPI url in a config file, right now you can just edit it in `src/app/app.module.ts`.

 ## Current features
 _Things currently working in DuckyPanel and DuckyAPI._